phatcher/Meerkat.NameParser/README.md

 ## Getting Started

 ## Name Structure
-The library defines an interface which exposes standardized parts of a name, all of which are optional to allow for flexible handling and also poor data quality:
+The library is flexible and defines an interface which exposes standardized parts of a name, all of which are optional to allow for flexible handling and also poor data quality:

 * T)itle - Typically "Mr", "Mrs", "Ms" but we can also recognise professional ("Dr", "Prof" etc) and military ("Captain", "Major", "Lt" etc) titles
 * G)iven name(s) - The personal names e.g. "Bob", "Jean-Paul"